tdolby-at-uk-ibm-com/ace-container-cpu/README.md

 ## Demonstration flow and application

-This repo contains an ACE application, a Dockerfile, and a Python script that can be used to illustrate how CPU throttling works.
+This repo contains an ACE application, a Dockerfile, and a Python script that can be used to illustrate how CPU throttling works; this repo can be cloned via git in the v11/v12 toolkit.
 The ACE application is designed to burn CPU in a loop to simulate CPU-intensive activity in a flow, and the Python script measures the amount of time taken by multiple requests.
 The Dockerfile is used to create a container image that can be used to show the results locally.

 ![Flow picture](pictures/cpu-burn-application.png)